SecretDecks/Contentwriting/SecretDecks® Newsletter to Occultish.md

 In order to generate interest and value, as well as motivate participants and test the ACO concept in a real world environment, it is required to have some value-added mechanism.
 Thus a small percentage (appr.
 0.5%-1%) of the collectible sales will flow into the ACO network.

 ### Is there a goal?
-The concept works if at least 85% of sale revenue is received by the creator(s) directly and more than 12 drops of decks have been successfully facilitated.
+The concept works if at least 85% of sales revenue is received by the creator(s) directly and more than 12 drops of decks have been successfully facilitated.

 ## Thank you for taking the time to read this!
 It’s a lot of information, but we seek to create an autonomous organisation by creators, for creators.
 Thus, transparency and the sharing of information are key.
 Your input also plays a critical role in laying the groundwork to build such an organisation, so we welcome any and all questions you may have.

+All the very best,
+SecretDecks® Founding Team